 I've had a long career of teaching a variety of creative writing, literature, and general education courses in a variety of contexts.
-For a complete list of courses I've taught, please see my C.V.

 As an Assistant Professor of English at William Jewell College, I currently teaching the following courses in the English Department: